DCPROGS/HJCFIT/documentation/source/manual/missedeventsG.rst

 similar shape is returned, where each component is a matrix.

 The :cpp:class:`DCProgs::MissedEventsG` provides further functionality.
-For instance, the cutoff point between exact and asymptotic calculations can be set explicitely (it defaults to :math:`t < 3\tau`).
+For instance, the cutoff point between exact and asymptotic calculations can be set explicitly (it defaults to :math:`t < 3\tau`).
 And the likelihood can be computed in Laplace space (see :cpp:member:`DCProgs::MissedEventsG::laplace_af` and :cpp:member:`DCProgs::MissedEventsG::laplace_fa`).
 We invite users to turn to the :ref:`python